 cause a serious crisis of faith in the middle of these experiences.
 So,

 the more you have considered these deep questions, the more comfortable

 you will be in this profound altered state.

 When all else fails, wake up!

-Just like a lucid dream or sleep paralysis, you can will yourself to wake up
+Just like a lucid dream or SP proper, you can will yourself to wake up

 Also, focusing on one point for a few moments is a good way to disrupt

 an OBE and lead you closer to snapping back to the "real world,"

 whatever that means anymore.